-Properties Heavyweight Lightweight Structure Formal, hierarchical Flexibly articulated and maintained, idiosyncratic Culture formal Casual and/or formative Goal, focus, task, centre Contrived, knowable, stable Impromptu, unknowable, unstable Formation and termination Planned, created, terminated deliberately Spontaneous, improvised, formed and dissolved spontaneously Membership Stable, clearly defined, hard boundary, more centered, more cohesive Unstable, open, soft boundary, more peripheral, less cohesive Member Roles Managed, assigned Self-selected, socially negotiated upon, flexible, adaptive Access & Security Rigid, closed Flexible, open their locale at any time and at low cost.
-Third, members should be able to engage within that site anywhere on the center-periphery continuum in a way that fits their current level of involvement.
-Fourth, mutuality - a person's sense of awareness - must reflect individual needs with little effort on the part of the person.
-Fifth, people and their things may be in multiple, possibly overlapping locales, and this too should be easily supported by any system.
-Sixth, the subtle but potentially complex aspects of the social world (as listed in Table 1) should be done at very low cost where, in our point of view, it should be an implicit consequence of the way people interact in the locale rather than as features explicitly enforced and maintained by the system.
-Finally, members and means can overlap and/or can exist across multiple locales.
-It is these overlapping relationships that define the global context of multiple locales.
-While complex, nuanced, and evershifting, this reflects what happens in the real world collaboration.
+Properties Heavyweight Lightweight Structure Formal, hierarchical Flexibly articulated and maintained, idiosyncratic Culture formal Casual and/or formative Goal, focus, task, centre Contrived, knowable, stable Impromptu, unknowable, unstable Formation and termination Planned, created, terminated deliberately Spontaneous, improvised, formed and dissolved spontaneously Membership Stable, clearly defined, hard boundary, more centered, more cohesive Unstable, open, soft boundary, more peripheral, less cohesive Member Roles Managed, assigned Self-selected, socially negotiated upon, flexible, adaptive Access & Security Rigid, closed Flexible, open

-2.2 Groupware for Lightweight Group Meetings
+2.2 Groupware for Lightweight Meetings

 A subset of today's groupware already supports particular aspects of lightweight groups and their meetings.
 Most are specialized for particular kinds of exchanges.
 Email, social networking, internet forums, issue trackers, electronic calendars, project management are popular for casual communication, informal relations and some degree of artifact sharing, but don't support the real-time aspects of lightweight meetings.
-Instant messaging, voice over IP, video conferencing, shared screen systems, and others are excellent at supporting real time communication, but don't have the notion of a persistent place.
-Some groupware systems are merely tools (e.g., a groupware drawing tool) that could be part of the means within a locale, but does not contribute to locale creation in of itself.
+Instant messaging, voice over IP, video conferencing, shared screen systems, and others are excellent at supporting real time communication, but don't have notions of persistent places.
+Some groupware are tools (e.g., a groupware drawing tool) that could be part of the means within a locale, but do not contribute to locale creation in of itself.
 Indeed, few of the above systems explicitly support locales.
-Instead, locales are often implicit, where they would be created in participant's mind as a consequence of the interplay of the groupware systems used to support group activity.
+Instead, locales are often implicit.
+They would be created in participant's mind as a consequence of the interplay of the groupware systems used to support group activity (but see [4],[18]).

 While myriads of groupware exist, due to space limitations we focus on two systems: instance messengers, and the Community Bar.
 Both deserve special attention in terms of their strengths and weaknesses in supporting lightweight meetings.

-Instant Messengers (IMs) work because they provide an extremely light-weight way to enter in casual interactions (e.g., see Nardi et. al., 2000).
+Instant Messengers (IMs) work because they provide an extremely light-weight way to enter in casual interactions (e.g., see [13]).
 A person can quickly collect people as buddies, and see the online status of these intimate collaborators via buddy lists.
 If a buddy appears present, a person can opportunistically move into a textual chat with a single button click.
-Once engaged, both can move into richer communication (e.g., VoIP), and quickly exchange information via file transfer.
+Once engaged, both can move into richer communication (e.g., VoIP), and quickly exchange document artefacts via file transfer.
 While some have groupware tools to pursue actual work (e.g., shared sketchpads, screen sharing), their use is much rarer.